-This is an example of a basic form to conduct an equality audit of the workplace and identify potential discriminatory practices and issues to address need to add columns to include e.g. Migrant Workers, Agency Workers.
+This is an example of a basic form to conduct an equality audit of the workplace and identify potential discriminatory practices and issues to address to add columns to include e.g. Migrant Workers, Agency Workers, LGBT+ Workers or specific religions.
+An equality audit needs to include relevent information for your workplace.
+Therefore, you may need